Discover the Kaysersberg Christmas market in Alsace © French Moments

 The stalls of the Kaysersberg Christmas market, Alsace © French Moments

-The square in front of the Town-Hall hosts a “marché paysan” (rural market).
+The square before the town hall hosts a “marché paysan” (rural market).

 Kaysersberg Christmas market, Alsace © French Moments